How to Use React with Drupal

 • React uses a virtual DOM.
 It makes the application run faster and more smoothly.

-Here, we will cover how to use React with Drupal.
+In the following paragraphs, we will cover how to use React with Drupal.

 Headless Drupal and React Frontend